Updated June 2026

 We buy houses with foundation problems throughout Florida.
 Our process:

-- Fair cash offer in 24 hours, We account for repairs in our offer
+• written cash offer after a fast property review, We account for repairs in our offer